Chicago H1B Immigration Lawyer

 - Social Workers

 H-1B visa is generally valid for up to 3 years and may be renewed for another 3 years.
 The maximum number of years an individual may remain with this status is six years.
 Time spent outside the U.S. may be recaptured.

-Hire an experienced H1B IMMIGRATION LAWYER in CHICAGO
+Hire an experienced Chicago H1B IMMIGRATION LAWYER

 With over 30 years of collective experience, our Chicago immigration lawyers have successfully represented over hundreds of employers/professionals to gain their H-1B visas.
 Although the USCIS only accepts new H1B visa in April each year, but we routinely work on H1B visas throughout the year, including H-1B renewals, H-1B transfer and non cap-subject H1B visas.